SriPalla/misc/export.md

 ### Explanation

 - **Docker Compose File**: Defines a single MongoDB service running on port 27017.
 The initialization script is copied into the container and executed on startup.
+- **Initialization Script**:
-- **Initialization Script**: The script waits for MongoDB to start and then initiates the replica set.
+  - Waits for MongoDB to start.
+  - Initiates the replica set.

-### Troubleshooting

-If you encounter the "namespace not found" error, it may be because the replica set was not properly initiated or the oplog was not created.
-The initialization script provided should handle this by ensuring that the replica set is properly initiated.
+  - Waits until the replica set is fully initiated and a primary is elected.

 ### Connecting to the Single Instance Replica Set from Spring Boot